BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/4-SIMPLEX-EXPRESSIONS.md

 [9, 16, 25]
 ```

-Each application of the `⟨transform⟩` expression to an element of the `⟨_⟩` argument results in a replacement expression:
+Each application of the `❰transform❱` expression to an element of the `❰_❱` argument results in a replacement expression:

 ```
 {
-    ⟪mul⟫ [
+    «mul» [
-        ⟨lhs⟩: $0
+        ❰lhs❱: $0
-        ⟨rhs⟩: $0
+        ❰rhs❱: $0
     ]
 } [
     /0: 4